zeno-ml/zeno/DEVELOPMENT.md

 **MacOS Note**

 If you are using MacBook Pro/Macbook Air with M1 chip and is experiencing error logs while running the backend server

 ```
 objc[29381]: +[NSMutableString initialize] may have been in progress in another thread when fork() was called.
 ```

 , please add

 ```
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
 ```

 at the end of the ~/.zprofile file, and do

 ```
 source ~/.zprofile
 ```

+## Examples

+The various standard examples for Zeno are in the [examples GitHub repo](https://github.com/zeno-ml/examples).

+First, clone that repository into this one: `git clone https://github.com/zeno-ml/examples`

+Then, to set up the CIFAR example:

+- `source ./.venv/bin/activate` (Windows OS command: `.\.venv\Scripts\activate`)
+- `cd examples/cifar`
+- `mkdir data; cd data; git clone https://github.com/YoongiKim/CIFAR-10-images`
+- `pip install Pillow torch torchvision`
+- `poetry run zeno ./examples/cifar/tests/zeno.toml`
+  - For debugging, you can use the "Run and Debug" sidebar in VSCode (a play button with a bug icon), and run the `zenocifar` configuration.

+In a different terminal window, run the following command to serve the frontend code:

+- `cd frontend; npm run dev`

+You should now be able to see a live version of zeno on `localhost:8000` in your browser.

 ## Contributing